-The CJIS Division also manages the Missouri Volunteer and Employee

-Criminal History Service (MOVECHS).
+The CJIS Division also manages the Missouri Volunteer and Employee Criminal History Service (MOVECHS).
 MOVECHS was developed to help protect children, elderly, and persons with disabilities by enabling qualified entities access to Missouri open and closed criminal history record information and national (FBI) criminal history record information with the submission of fingerprints and a waiver statement on current and prospective applicants, employees and volunteers through the MSHP.

 To participate in MOVECHS, the business or entity must provide some type of care, treatment, education, training, instruction, supervision, recreation or care placement services for children, the elderly, or persons with disabilities.
-Nearly 900 agencies have enrolled in the program in order to obtain state and federal background checks on prospective employees and volunteers, thus allowing the business owner or entity director to make sound hiring decisions.
+Public and private agencies that meet the qualifications to enroll may enter the program in order to obtain state and federal background checks on prospective employees and volunteers, thus allowing the business owner or entity director to make sound hiring decisions.
 For program consideration, entities must submit a completed application and User Agreement.

 - Applicant Fingerprints Received:

-- Livescan-147,151
+- Livescan-157,586

-- Cardscan-27,238
+- Cardscan-29,453

 - Name Checks Received:

-- Mail/In-Person-129,674
+- Mail/In-Person-113,706

-- Via MACHS-793,810
+- Via MACHS-580,059